 Is called ionocaloric cooling, and it's a new technology that could change the way we cool down, replacing the methods currently used in refrigerators and air conditioners.

-"There is no alternative solution that is efficient.
-Nor 100% safe, and 100% harmless to the environment," says the mechanical engineer Drew Lilley of the Lawrence Berkeley National Laboratory in California.
-"But we think the ionocaloric cooling cycle, if well developed, could achieve these goals."
+“There is no alternative solution that is efficient.
+Neither 100% safe, nor 100% harmless to the environment,” says the mechanical engineer Drew Lilley from the Lawrence Berkeley National Laboratory in California.
+“But we think that the ionocaloric cooling cycle, if well developed, can achieve these objectives.”
 Is he right?

 What is ionocaloric cooling?

 Ionocaloric cooling works by passing a current through a material that moves the ions within it, changing its melting point and therefore the temperature.
 A bit like the principle used on winter roads.
-You know?
-Come on, when sprinkling salt to lower the melting point of water.
+Do you know?
+Come on, when you sprinkle salt to lower the melting point of water.

-In the paper published in Science (I link it here) the research team conducted experiments using a salt made from iodine and sodium to dissolve ethylene carbonate.
-It is a common organic solvent that is also used in lithium-ion batteries (and can be made from carbon dioxide).
+In the paper published in Science (I link it here) the research team conducted experiments using a salt made of iodine and sodium to dissolve ethylene carbonate.
+This is a common organic solvent also used in lithium-ion batteries (and can be produced from carbon dioxide).

 This means that the system not only emits no greenhouse gases, but may even have a global warming potential negative.